 |End of T6 intense action across the entire battle.
 Looking from south east.|

-Van Nes's division on had lost all cohesion and its vessels had dispersed as they locked against enemy ships in individual combat.
+Van Nes's division had lost all cohesion and its vessels were dispersed as they locked against enemy ships in individual combat.
 The flagship Utrecht had been unable to fully reload due to a variety of navigational problems diverting gun crews from their duties.

 |Shredding Vrede!
 St Andrew tears the 4th rate apart at point blank range|

 The combined strength of Spragge's well handled ships and the untouched French had overpowered the Dutch division which was fighting to extricate itself from destruction.
-The St Andrew continued its formidable crusade by completely de-masting the already damaged Vrede which now drifted lifeless and smouldering.
+The St Andrew continued its formidable crusade by completely de-masting the already damaged Vrede now drifting lifeless and smouldering.